-I. Assisting Stuck or Stranded Travelers

-Responsibility Action Snowplow Operator 1.
-Make sure the snowplow/sander units are equipped with either Grade 80 chains or nylon tow ropes with a minimum rating of 55,000 pounds.
-2. If weather conditions are dangerous, may take stuck or stranded travelers to a nearby facility with food and telephone service, or make arrangements to have them transported to such facilities.

-II.
-Removing Stuck or Abandoned Vehicles

-Responsibility Action Snowplow Operator 1.
-Do NOT pull a stuck vehicle that doesn't pose a hazard to other drivers when the delay in doing so causes poor driving conditions for the traveling public.
-2. May pull stuck vehicles under the following conditions:
+1. Assisting Stuck or Stranded Travelers The Snowplow Operator will make sure the snowplow/sander units are equipped with either a Grade 80 chain, nylon tow rope, or tow strap with a minimum rating of 55,000 pounds.
+2. If weather conditions are treacherous and could result in loss of life for the traveler, the Snowplow Operator MAY: a.
+Transport stuck/stranded travelers to a nearby facility with food and telephone service, OR b.
+Make arrangements to have them transported to such facilities. П. Removing Stuck or Abandoned Vehicles The Snowplow Operator will NOT pull a stuck vehicle that doesn't pose a hazard to other drivers when the delay caused by towing may increase poor driving conditions for the traveling public.